derkfootura/depoiq-task/README.md

 # DepoIQ Task Project

 This is a Next.js 14 project that utilizes the new app router inside the `src` folder.
 The project is styled using Tailwind CSS and Ant Design (antd) for the user interface.
 For database management, it connects to MongoDB using Mongoose.
-The project also utilizes Apollo Server and Apollo Client for GraphQL API handling.
+The project also utilizes Apollo Server and Apollo Client for GraphQL API handling, Clerk for authentication, and AES for encryption.
 It is fully dockerized for easy deployment and environment management.

 ## Table of Contents